canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 }
 ```

 As its name implies, it will always return stock for any order we pass.
+It simply returns `true`.

 ### Fake for payment gateway

 Second, the `OrderService` works if it charges a credit card.
 But, we don't want to charge a real credit card every time we run our test.

-Let's use a fake to record if the payment gateway was call or not.
-Let's call this fake: `FakePaymentGateway`.
+Let's use a fake to record if the payment gateway was called or not.
+Let's name this fake: `FakePaymentGateway`.
 It looks like this:

 ```csharp
 public class FakePaymentGateway : IPaymentGateway